Charlescai123/Charlescai123.github.io/_pages/about.md

   - /about.html
 ---

 This is Yihao Cai, AKA Charles.
 I'm currently a PhD student in the Department of Electrical and Computer Engineering at [Wayne State University](https://engineering.wayne.edu/electrical-computer) (WSU).
-My advisor is Prof. [Yanbing Mao](https://scholar.google.com/citations?user=kN1IRpsAAAAJ&hl=en).
-My research primarily focuses on Physics-AI, Cyber Physical Systems (CPS), AI Safety, and their applications in Robotics.
+My advisor is Prof. [Yanbing Mao](https://ymao578.github.io/index.html).
+My research primarily focuses on <b>Physics-AI</b>, <b>Cyber Physical Systems (CPS)</b>, <b>AI Safety</b>, and their applications in Robotics.
 My goal is to dedicate myself to the advancement of the AI field within the aim of enhancing the safety and intelligence of robots.

 Physics-AI
 ======
 ------

 In contrast to pure AI, Physics-AI emphasizes integrating physical knowledge with AI agents.
-More specifically, it could be divided into two subfields: Physics for AI and AI for Physics:
+More specifically, it could be divided into two subfields: <b>Physics for AI</b> and <b>AI for Physics</b>:

 <b>Physics for AI</b>: In this context, <em>Physics</em> refers to domain-specific knowledge acquired through human understanding.
 This knowledge can be integrated with AI to enhance performance.
 For instance, pre-existing models or principles can be embedded into neural networks during training to achieve faster convergence.
 Additionally, since data-driven approaches are susceptible to environmental changes, deploying AI models in safety-critical systems can be challenging.
 In such cases, incorporating established physical laws alongside AI can help ensure safety and increase reliability.